SuoLab-GZLab/CMAP/README.md

 If you have any queations or dependency package install error, please make sure that you have installed the pacakges in the `Dependency_packages.txt` file.
 This file also provides install commands of dependency packages.

 ## How to run CMAP
+All of these steps take a few hours to complete.

 ### 1. Load the packages and set the path of python and saved directory
 ```